Covered in this doc

-When you push changes to your codebase, Percy generates snapshots and compares them to snapshots generated from a previous build.
-This previous build is also known as the base build, and this page documents how Percy determines what build to use when generating comparisons.
+When you push changes to your codebase and have Percy generate snapshots, Percy groups the snapshots into a build, and compares them to snapshots generated from a previous build.
+This previous build is also known as the base build.

 Percy uses a variety of strategies to determine the optimal base build for comparison on every build you create.
 The particular strategy used depends on several factors, including any installed SCM integrations, the default branch of the project, and which commits have previously finished builds.

 The chart below demonstrates a simplified view of Percy's base build selection logic.
 Click the thumbnail below to view the full-size diagram.

 (a) Is the build attached to a pull request?